 For instance, you can do it by featuring all members’ and companies’ profiles in a unified Community catalog.
 All members will browse this catalog like their own contacts learning about each others’ skills.

 However, always ensure never to engage in activities that violate the members’ privacy, such as spying on their Snapchat or other social media and emails.

 The best current coworking space platforms offer beautiful apps for members.
 These web and mobile apps can be of great help for building connections.
 For example, andcards workspace management app has a Stream newsfeed and communication solution.
 This awesome functionality enables a coworking space community feed where members can communicate.

 You actually provide coworking space members with a branded messenger or social media where they connect, post jobs, read the latest news, see new members' presentations, and more.
 Integrating various communication platforms in the working process will help to strengthen relationships between team members and always keep in touch while working.

 In this case, it's safe to say that your coworking space management system works similar to LinkedIn with the possibility of real-life partnerships and collaborations on the project, which is important as according to the WeWork survey, 51% of members do business with one another at least once a month.

 Make your coworking space a combination of the cozy home and cutting-edge office.
 Of course, you can't force community but you can style your environment the way that encourages it.

 Study the best coworking space design practices and figure out how to design a space that fosters collaboration.
 Apply the strategic approach to everything you do, including the optimal number of couches and the ideal location of coffee machines to endorse conversation.

-- People come to coworking spaces to feel the intangible energy of the place, which means your greatest concern is not only preserve the spirit but enhance and amplify it.
+Entrepreneurs join coworking spaces to feel the intangible energy of the place, which means your greatest concern is not only to preserve the spirit but enhance and amplify it.